Molecular logic gate: Chemical detection of ions

-Heavy metal ions provide a persistent threat to human health because of their inherent toxicity and low degradability.
+Heavy metal ions are a persistent threat to human health because of their inherent toxicity and low degradability.
 Several molecular logic gate-based systems have been constructed to detect ions such as Cd2+, Hg2+/Pb2+, and Ag+.
-In their work, Chen and coworkers demonstrated that logic gate-based systems could be used to detect Cd2+ ions in rice samples, thereby widening the scope of the field to safety detection in food materials, too.
+In their work, Chen et al. demonstrated that logic gate-based systems could be used to detect Cd2+ ions in rice samples.

 Biological applications

-The effectiveness of methods such as chemotherapy to treat cancer tends to plateau after some initial time as the cells undergo molecular changes that render them insensitive to the effect of anticancer drugs.
-Hence, it is imperative to detect the presence of cancerous cells early.
-An important biomarker, microRNA (miRNA), is crucial in this detection via its expression patterns.
-Zhang et al. have demonstrated an INHIBIT-OR gate cascade for the purpose, Yue and co. used an AND gate to construct a system with two miRNA inputs and a quantum dot photoluminescence output, and Peng et al. also constructed an AND gate-based dual-input system for the simultaneous detection of miRNAs from tumor cells.
+The effectiveness of methods such as chemotherapy to treat cancer tends to plateau after some time, as the cells undergo molecular changes that render them insensitive to the effect of anticancer drugs, making the early detection of cancerous cells important.
+A biomarker, microRNA (miRNA), is crucial in this detection via its expression patterns.
+Zhang et al. have demonstrated an INH-OR gate cascade for the purpose, Yue et al. used an AND gate to construct a system with two miRNA inputs and a quantum dot photoluminescence output, and Peng et al. also constructed an AND gate-based dual-input system for the simultaneous detection of miRNAs from tumor cells.

 Akkaya et al. illustrated the application of a logic gate for photodynamic therapy in their work.
-A bodipy dye attached to a crown-ether and two pyridyl groups separated by spacers (as shown in Figure 14) works according to an AND logic gate.
+A BODIPY dye attached to a crown ether and two pyridyl groups separated by spacers works according to an AND logic gate.
 The molecule works as a photodynamic agent upon irradiation at 660 nm under conditions of relatively high sodium and proton ion concentrations by converting triplet oxygen to cytotoxic singlet oxygen.
-This prototypical example would take advantage of the higher sodium levels and lower pH in tumor tissue compared to the levels in normal cells.
+This prototypical example uses higher sodium levels and lower pH in tumor tissue compared to the levels in normal cells.
 When these two cancer-related cellular parameters are satisfied, a change is observed in the absorbance spectrum.
-This technique could be useful for the treatment of malignant tumors as it is non-invasive and specific.